 Meanwhile, a November 2019 audit into the federal Regional Jobs and Investment Packages (RJIP) program found “eligibility and merit assessment processes were not to an appropriate standard”.
 Other 2019 studies examined the Australian Research Council’s National Competitive Grants Program and the $443 million grant to the Great Barrier Reef Foundation.

-Read the report into the recent ANAO investigation into the Community Sport Infrastructure Fund in the March edition of Grants Management Intelligence, a report on the RJIP program in the December 2019 edition of Grants Management Intelligence, and Our Community’s commentary on the Great Barrier Reef funding here.
+Read the report into the recent ANAO investigation into the Community Sport Infrastructure Fund in the March edition of Grants Management Intelligence, and a report on the RJIP program in the December 2019 edition of Grants Management Intelligence.

 The ANAO site lists 19 other performance audits of grants programs in the past four years.
 The 2016 report Delivery and Evaluation of Grants Programmes found that inadequacies in the administration of grants agreements were common, as were delays in the delivery of projects.
 It found that only one of three audited entities had delivered timely and comprehensive evaluations.

 Its recommendations ranged from “more realistic advice to ministers” about delivery timeframes, to the need to implement and follow through with evaluation findings.